ahmednule/Online_leave_Management_system/README.md

 ## License

-This project is licensed under the **Nairobi Technical Training Institute**.
+This project is licensed under the **Nairobi Technical Training Institute for Nancy Maina**.